 The construction length of the neck must be taken into consideration when welding necks are joined to the pipe using the butt welding process.

 For short welding necks that do not have sufficiently long cylindrical ends for clamping, welding machines with a neck holder must be used, if possible.
 In particular, this applies whenever, due to constraints, the loose flange has to be pushed over the neck before welding.

 When integral flanges are to be welded, it must be ensured that the bolt holes are arranged symmetrically to both main axes of the pipe.

-When installing butterfly valves in thick-walled thermoplastics pipe system, it must be ensured that the valve disc can be opened totally without hitting the inside surface of the pipe.
+When installing butterfly valves in thick-walled thermoplastics pipe system, it must be ensured that the disc can be opened totally without hitting the inside surface of the pipe.

 Loose flange, welding neck, integral flange, seal, and the loose flange shall be aligned centrally with the pipe axis.
 When aligning the seal, it must be checked whether the seal dimensions conform to the outside and inside diameters of the welding neck.

 Before the bolts are tightened, gasket faces of the welding neck, neck bush, or the integral flange must be located parallel to one another and must be in close contact with the seal.

 V.5 Joint Numbering and Report